Tamely/WraithEngine/Docs/DistributedWraithEngineDesign.md

 - item 6 is now implemented locally
 - items 1 through 5 now exist in prototype form and are wired through the same session authority seam rather than bypassing it
 - the remote viewport prototype has already pivoted from shared-frame multiplexing to per-client render views with WebRTC-only streaming
-- the immediate priority is now stabilizing a single-user authoritative scene-authoring loop in the browser shell so selection, inspection, transform editing, and the next object-authoring operations live on one authoritative session model
+- the authoritative scene-authoring loop has advanced: selection, transform, rename, visibility, and full object lifecycle (create/duplicate/delete) are all command-driven with event publication and test coverage
+- all scene objects are now backed by a Roblox-inspired `DataModel`-rooted Instance hierarchy; the session owns the live tree and exposes a serializable snapshot projection for consumers
+- the next authoring step is exposing the object lifecycle commands through the browser editor shell (outliner add/delete, context menus) and binding transform gizmos to the authoritative `SetTransform` path
 - multi-client validation, transport tuning, and deeper collaboration surfaces should continue afterward through that same command/event path instead of becoming the lead implementation track

 That slice proves the core thesis: